Marie Wilson (American actress): Stage

 In June and July 1950, Wilson portrayed Lady Teazle in a production of The School for Scandal at the Circle Theater in Hollywood.
 She appeared with her husband, Allan Nixon, who played Charles Surface.
 During February 1958 she starred as Cherie opposite Robert Gist as Bo in a production of Bus Stop at the Sombrero Playhouse in Phoenix, Arizona.

 Walk of Fame

 Wilson's talents have been recognized with three stars on the Hollywood Walk of Fame: for radio at 6301 Hollywood Boulevard, for television at 6765 Hollywood Boulevard, and for movies at 6601 Hollywood Boulevard.

 Sculpture

-Wilson's left leg was the model for a 35-ft (sometimes referred to as 34-ft), two-ton sculpture outside the Theme Hosiery (later Sanderson Hoisery) plant on Olympic and Barrington in West Los Angeles.
+Wilson's left leg was the model for a 35-ft (sometimes referred to as 34-ft), two-ton sculpture outside the Theme Hosiery (later Sanderson Hosiery) plant on Olympic and Barrington in West Los Angeles.
 The DuPont Co. commissioned the plaster leg, which was painted as if to be wearing nylons, to promote its new nylons product.
 Wilson was hoisted thigh-level at the sculpture's unveiling August 6, 1949.